udayvunnam/xng-breadcrumb/README.md

 - Clone the repository `git clone https://github.com/udayvunnam/xng-breadcrumb.git`
 - Run `npm install` to install the dependencies
-- Run `npm start` to build and watch both the library and the demo app.
-This opens the app at `http://localhost:4200/` automatically.
+- Run `npm run dev` to build and watch both the library and the demo app.
+This opens the demo app at `http://localhost:4200/` automatically.

 ## Build

 Run `npm run build` to build the library and demo app together.
 The build artifacts will be stored in the `dist/` directory.

 This step is used by CircleCI to build both the library and the demo app.
-After a successful build, a new semantic version of the library is published to npm and the demo app is deployed to Netlify.
+After a successful build, the demo app is deployed to Netlify.

+## Publish to npm

+Use `npm run version` if you wish to publish a new version of library to npm

+This ingternally uses standard-version to

+- bump the library version based on the commits
+- generates changelog
+- commit bump files and changelog
+- create a new tag with the new version number

+CircleCI gets notified on every new tag push and publishes the library if build and tests are success

 ## Tests